wuwowuyi/Resnet-replication-and-Stanford-cs231n-computer-vision/README.md

 Vanilla RNN and LSTM are implemented using purely Numpy.

+The image representation extracted from VGG and after a linear projection, is used as initial hidden state $h_0$ for RNN/LSTM.

 The experiments overfit 50 training data points from COCO.
-Somehow in this setup, the LSTM's performance is not as good as RNN.

 #### Transformer Captioning